AAnurudh/speechtotext/README.md

 - Git LFS: For managing large audio and model files.

-Installation
+Installation:

-1. Clone the repository:
+   Clone the repository:
    ```
    git clone https://github.com/AAnurudh/speechtotext.git
    ```
+   Navigate to the Speech to text
    ```
    cd speechtotext
    ```